 2011 – Food Safety Modernization Act (FSMA) Signed Into Law

-The FDA announced its intention to develop a Blueprint for a New Era of Smarter Food Safety addressing several areas including traceability, digital technologies, and evolving food business models.
+The FDA released its Blueprint for a New Era of Smarter Food Safety addressing several areas including traceability, digital technologies, and evolving food business models.

 Despite Progress, More Work to Be Done